TheJacksonLaboratory/biodownload/README.md

 # BioDownload
 BioDownload is a small utility library used at the Robinson lab to download HPO, MONDO, UBERON, GO ontologies.

+# Archived

+The repository has been moved to a [new location](https://github.com/P2GX/Biodownload) and the repository was archived.

 ## How to use
 Once the library is added to a project, it can be used the following way: